-Just 30 kilometers before you reach Jasper town are the mighty Athabasca Falls.
+Just 30 kilometers (19 miles) before you reach Jasper town are the mighty Athabasca Falls.
 Because of its close proximity to Jasper, Athabasca Falls is often considered one of the best things to do in Jasper.

 This waterfall is huge and powerful and seriously impressive.
 You can do the short walk along a boardwalk to various viewpoints of the falls.
 With mountains as her backdrop, Athabasca Falls is one photogenic waterfall.